-Rightfully so, Zürich has recently been named a top gourmet destination by CNN Travel.
+Rightfully so, Zürich has been named a top gourmet destination by CNN Travel.

 David's Table is your chance to meet the chef

-For Mamiko's birthday dinner, I have secretly booked a table for two at Restaurant Opera.
-We missed the launch event of the latest menu, called David's Table.
-This event takes place every few months and is a unique chance to meet the chef and eat your way through his latest menu.
-For the event, the chef will usually invite some of the producers, such as a local honey producer.
-In 2019, two additional dates to experience the latest menu are June 6 and September 25.
+The launch event of the chef's seasonal menu is called David's Table.
+This special night takes place every few months and is a unique chance to meet the chef up close and personal.
+For instance during the apéro, Chef Krüger hosted a short workshop about the herbs and plants we would be eating.
+And sometimes, the chef will even invite some of the producers, such as a local honey producer.

-Once launched, the seasonal "Inspiration Menu" will remain available as part of the restaurant's à la carte offering.
-After toasting to Mamiko's birthday with a glass of bubbly, the only choice we have to make is to decide among three, four, five or six courses.
+Once launched, the "Inspiration Menu" will remain available for the rest of the season, although the chef will not always be present to explain everything in minute detail.
+After toasting with a glass of rosé champagne, the only choice we have to make is to decide among three, four, five or six courses.
 We do not want to go overboard so we stick to four courses, but we each order something different.

 Here is a look at the current Inspiration Menu by David Krüger:

 A nest of quail made of spring herbs, wild cherries and crumbles made of acorn flour:

 A soup of swamp cress with Muotathal goat on a smoked cracker:

 A fine glass of Petite Arvine, Rèze and Humagne Blanc by Olivier Pittet of Fully:

 A noble cut and shoulder of mountain beef with onion and garlic, a gratin of roots and roasted leek: